 The Legal Cheek View

 “Beautiful, seventeenth century” King’s Bench Walk is lined with barristers’ chambers, each with its own specialism.
-Commercial clients are likely to turn into number seven, once the chambers of Lord Halsbury, and now home to over 70 commercial lawyers, including 24 KCs.
+Commercial clients are likely to turn into number seven, once the chambers of Lord Halsbury, and now home to over 70 commercial lawyers, including 25 KCs.
 The set was formed back in 1967 through the merging of 3 Pump Court and 7 King’s Bench Walk, Lord Denning having been a member of the former.
+Ex-Supreme Court deputy president Lord Mance sits as a full-time arbitrator at the set since retiring from the bench.
 Presently, the top name over the door as head of chambers, Gavin Kealey KC, is a top-class advocate who also sits as a deputy high court judge in the commercial court.

-The work that its members take on is, an insider tells us, a “broad diet of the best commercial work out there” whilst another offers this detailed insight: “The work is uniformly first rate – top class commercial cases from the best firms.
-The subject matter is extremely interesting — this year I’ve worked on cases concerning the Taliban takeover of Afghanistan in 2021, the Russian invasion of Ukraine in 2022, one of the largest private yachts in the world belonging to an oligarch, and the collapse of several well known financial services houses.”
-While operating across the full breadth of commercial law, 7KBW has particular strengths in insurance and commercial litigation.
-It also tackles cases involving civil fraud, professional negligence, shipping commodities, and more.
-Members regularly conduct work overseas in destinations including Abu Dhabi, Dubai, Gibralter, Hong Kong, Singapore, the Cayman Islands, the Bahamas, and Switzerland.
+The work that its members take on is, an insider tells us, a “broad diet of the best commercial work out there” whilst another offers this detailed insight: “The work is uniformly first rate — top class commercial cases from the best firms.
+The subject matter is extremely interesting” — including cases “concerning the Taliban takeover of Afghanistan in 2021, the Russian invasion of Ukraine, one of the largest private yachts in the world belonging to an oligarch, and the collapse of several well known financial services houses.”
+While operating across the full breadth of commercial law, 7KBW has particular strengths in (re)insurance, arbitration, and commercial litigation.
+Usually these have a nautical (or aeronautical!) element, which are rich grounds for knotty problems in the law of obligations — especially contract, tort, and unjust enrichment.
+It also tackles cases involving civil fraud, professional negligence, and more.
+Members regularly conduct work overseas in destinations including Abu Dhabi, Dubai, Gibraltar, Hong Kong, Singapore, the Cayman Islands, the Bahamas, and Switzerland.

-Work is apparently “top rate across the board”.
-Recent eye-catching cases have included work on the Premier League Commission on Everton F.C.’s points deduction; leading on the Covid-19 Business Interruption Test Cases; and, advising on Russian anti-doping rules for the Court of Arbitration for Sport.
+Work is apparently “top rate across the board” which “often involves consideration of the political situation in different parts of the world”.
+Eye-catching cases have included work on the Premier League Commission; leading on the Covid-19 Business Interruption Test Cases; and, advising on Russian anti-doping rules for the Court of Arbitration for Sport.
 The subject matter is clearly very varied.
 One junior tells us: “I learn so much about the world!
 Everything from food to helicopters to pipelines to animals to rugby players…!”
 Another adds: “Commercial work is not all dry contracts (which are also interesting if you enjoy picking apart language and puzzles).
 Often the dispute revolves around a dispute about what happened and that can involve expert evidence on anything from, by way of example, how Putin governs in Russia, to the quantity of gas/oil that is likely to be produced by a field”.
+One tenant tells us they’re “currently writing an advice about shipwrecks, delving into some really cool things about the law and about history.
+What could be more fun than that?
+Banking law doesn’t stand a chance.”

-More recent cases taken on by members include Stephen Hofmeyr KC appearing in the Supreme Court twice in 12 months on cases borne out of piracy and silver recovered from a ship wrecked in the Indian Ocean during World War II, Jawdat Khurshid KC and Andrew Pearson acting in the sovereign debt recovery claim against Cuba which involves allegations of bribery (total sums affected by this litigation amount to a whopping USD 4.5 billion!), and several silks and juniors are acting in a $400 million trade credit insurance dispute in relation to the Greensill collapse.
+Other notable cases taken on by members include Stephen Hofmeyr KC appearing twice in the Supreme Court within 12 months, in matters arising from piracy and silver recovered from a shipwreck in the Indian Ocean during World War II.
+Jawdat Khurshid KC and Andrew Pearson acted in a sovereign debt recovery claim against Cuba, involving allegations of bribery — total sums affected by the litigation amount to a whopping $4.5 billion.

 It’s not just the seniors acting on the exciting cases either.
 Juniors tell us their work is “extremely intellectually challenging and enjoyable”.
 They tend to divide their time between advising and representing clients in court and arbitration in small cases and being led by silks in more complex matters.
 While the pupillage is generally non-practising, there is opportunity for pupils to see and work behind the scenes on big cases.
 According to one pupil, “it can be the red meat of heavy arbitration one day and the rarefied manna of an appeal to the Supreme Court the next”.